vmware-archive/kube-prod-runtime/README.md

 ## Contribute Code

-If you would like to become an active contributor to this project please follow the instructions provided in [Contributing guidelines](CONTRIBUTING.md).
+If you would like to become an active contributor to this project please follow the instructions provided in [contribution guidelines](CONTRIBUTING.md).